Homemade Applesauce: Using a CrockPot

 How Do You Make Homemade Applesauce?

 - First, peel and core six large apples or nine smaller apples.
 The sweeter the apple, the sweeter the applesauce.
 Gala or Honeycrisp are great choices.
 I often use a variety of apples, which gives it a very good flavor.

 - Once peeled and cored, chop apples into small pieces.
 It is a good idea to chop them even smaller than you would a bite-sized piece.

 - Then, add sugar, cinnamon, water, and vanilla extract into the crockpot.
 Stir until apple pieces are coated.

 - Cook on low for four hours.
 It will be browner than what you buy at the store, but that is okay.
 It's still very good.

 - Place in the refrigerator to cool.
 It will last up to a week in the refrigerator.
 In the freezer, it can last up to six months as long as it is in an airtight container.

 Top Ten Reasons To Eat Apples

 - Apples are convenient.
 You can grab and go, and eat on the way.
 Just make sure you wash the wax off that might be trapping pesticides.

 - They are low in calorie and fat, which makes it an ideal food for weight-loss.

 - The fiber found in apples will expand in your stomach, causing you to feel full longer.

 - The fiber also will slow the absorption of carbohydrates.
 This is essential for diabetics, or those that are insulin-resistant because it keeps the sugar levels within a healthy range.

 - Apples are low in sodium.
 When trying to lose weight, you want to avoid sodium, because sodium causes water retention.

 - Your food will digest better because of the enzymes found in apples.

-- Apples contain the antioxidant, vitamin C, which can prevent cancer cells from developing and heart disease.
+- Apples contain antioxidants, vitamin C, which can prevent cancer cells from developing and heart disease.

 - Apples are a great source of pectin, which helps keep your blood cholesterol at a healthy level.
 Pectin, when dissolved in water, will actually cause a substance that sticks to bile acids, which draws cholesterol from the bloodstream.